Compare two cars

 Safety

 Unfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
 Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, but that fact doesn't break the tie between the two cars.
-Furthermore, taking kerb weight as an important factor into account, Cascada offers a marginal difference of 8% more metal.
+Furthermore, when it comes to weight, a factor that most people underestimate, Cascada offers a marginal difference of 8% more metal.

 Reliability

 Reliability is not the best thing to consider on the make level, but it is worth mentioning that Opel does have a slight advantage, at least on all of the models level.
-That's the official data, while our visitors describe reliability of Opel, as well as BMW, with the same average rating of 4.2 out of 5.
+That's the official data, while our visitors describe reliability of Opel with an average rating of 4.2, and models under the BMW badge with 4.1 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-That apart, owners of different cars powered by the same engine as Cascada rank it on average as 4.0, while the one under the competitor's bonnet gets 3.5 out of 5.
+We should definitely mention that owners of cars with the same powertrain as Cascada rank it on average as 4.0, while the one under the competitor's bonnet gets 3.5 out of 5.

 Performance & Fuel economy